-God confused the Midianites, so that they started attacking and killing each other.
+God confused the Midianites so that they started attacking and killing each other.
 Immediately, Gideon sent messengers to call many other Israelites to come from their homes and help chase the Midianites.
 They killed many of them and chased the rest of them out of the Israelites' land.
-120,000 Midianites died that day.
+God caused 120,000 Midianites to die that day.
 This is how God saved Israel.